lindseystead/foodbank-checkin-portfolio/README.md

 ## 🇨🇦 Canadian Food Bank Licensing & Adaptability

-This system is **currently deployed and production-ready** for **food banks across Canada** and is available for licensing.
-The system is also **easily adaptable** for other organizations who need a check-in system.
+This system is **production-ready** and available for **food banks across Canada**.
+The system is **scalable** and can integrate with **Link2Feed's RESTful API**.
+It can also be **adapted for other organizations** who need check-in and appointment systems.

+**For licensing inquiries and to purchase a license, contact:** info@lifesavertech.ca

+**Intellectual Property:** This project was designed, created, and implemented by Lindsey D. Stead and is the intellectual property of Lindsey D. Stead.
+It is licensed to Lifesaver Technology Services for use.

 ### Why This System for Canadian Food Banks?

-- **Currently Deployed**: Production-ready and operational across Canada
+- **Production-Ready**: Fully tested and ready for deployment across Canada
 - **PIPEDA Compliant**: Meets Canadian federal privacy law requirements
-- **Canadian Data Residency**: Can be deployed on Canadian servers (AWS ca-central-1, GCP northamerica-northeast1, Azure Canada Central)
+- **Canadian Data Residency**: Supports deployment on Canadian servers (AWS ca-central-1, GCP northamerica-northeast1, Azure Canada Central)
 - **Multilingual Support**: 7 languages including French (Canada's official languages)
 - **Link2Feed Integration**: Works seamlessly with Link2Feed CSV exports used by Canadian food banks
-- **Real-World Proven**: Currently deployed and serving Canadian food bank operations
+- **Production-Ready**: Fully tested system ready for Canadian food bank operations
 - **Scalable**: Handles multiple locations and high-volume check-ins simultaneously

 ### Adaptable for Other Organizations

-This system can be **easily adapted** for other organizations who need a check-in system:
+This system has been designed for easy adaptation to other organizations who need a check-in system:
 - **Healthcare Clinics**: Patient check-in and appointment management
 - **Event Management**: Event registration and check-in
 - **Service Organizations**: Client appointment scheduling and check-in
 - **Community Centers**: Program registration and attendance tracking
 - **Any Organization**: That needs QR code-based check-in with appointment scheduling

-The CSV-first architecture means organizations can start immediately with their existing data exports, and the system can be customized for specific organizational needs.
+The CSV-first architecture enables organizations to start immediately with their existing data exports, and the system has been customized for specific organizational needs.

 ### Licensing Options for Canadian Organizations